 Cooking - Tuesday Morning

-This first part of this half term we will be thinking about 'Magical Monsters'.
+This half term we will be thinking about Traditional Tales.

-We will be reading/listening to 3 stories all about Monsters:
+We will be reading/listening to 3 Traditional Tales:

 In Ash Class we follow the EYFS curriculum and our learning is Child led and Continuous Provision based with some structured activities (cooking, PE, Magic Box, Attention Autism, PSHE, Circle Time, Dough Disco, Move and Mark) blended in.
 Our main curriculum focus is to develop the social communication, learning and play skills of the children.

 Don't forget to follow us on Twitter for daily updates! https://twitter.com/Hawthorns_Ash